JHodgkins/MSP3-Movie2Archive/docs/testing/TESTING.md

 PEP8 complience - routes.py used to connect and test insert, read and delete fnction - PASS
 - Test oage created movies-mdbtest.html to render retrieved data from MongoDB - retrieved sucessfully.
 - route.py, class movie_test created to test api call and print json data, new page movietest.html was used to test display output - retrievedand read sucessfully.

+### Site Owner
+- __As the site owner, I want visitors to find Movie2archive approachable and know its purpose from the outset.__
+Located on the homepage are examples of what Movie2archive does and how to use the application.

+- __As the site owner, I want visitors to gain more information and learn new facts about the movies they own.__
+Located on the about page, a brief explanation of what inspired the creation of Movie2archive and its plans moving into the future.

+- __As the site owner, I want visitors to be able to easily add their movies.__
+A user is able once logged in to reach the add a movie page from either their profile or through the main navigation in 3 or less clicks, leaning on the set out target when developing the application.

+- __As the site owner, I want the site visitors to be able to see what they own and see their collection by media type.__
+When a user visits their collection, they are able to filter their collection by media type uch as DVD, Blue Ray or VHS.

+- __As a site owner, I want to encourage recycling to the applications users.__
+Located on the homepage, will be a third party integration in the future, until such time a random recycling provider baed in the UK is used in this case a informative piece about Zapper the merchants who are able to recycle physical media.

 ## Development bugs